MyMoneyViz.com

 Tools like MyMoneyViz let you enter all your asset values in one place, regardless of where they are held.
 You get automatic allocation breakdowns, historical trends, and the ability to track 13+ asset types including stocks, crypto, real estate, cash, bonds, and private shares.

 Because you control the input, there are no limitations on what you can track.
 Your vintage car collection sits alongside your S&P 500 index fund in one unified allocation chart.
+If you are comparing tools for this job, our roundup of the best net worth trackers weighs the trade-offs, and the same unified view is what makes tracking your net worth over time genuinely useful.

 A Simple Framework to Start